3 Ways to Meet Your Financial New Year's Resolutions

 Image from Shutterstock

-There are two categories of short-term savings: Emergency funds and short-term savings.
+There are two categories of short-term savings: emergency funds and short-term savings.
 One common mistake is to confuse or combine the two.
 Emergency funds are for things that couldn’t reasonably be predicted, like your dog eating a sock or your car being damaged by hail.
 Short-term savings are for things that can reasonably be predicted, like your dog needing immunizations or your car needing new tires.

-An emergency fund is a great tool to cover emergencies, and times when your short-term savings aren’t enough to cover your immediate need.
+An emergency fund is a great tool to cover emergencies, and for times when your short-term savings aren’t enough to cover your immediate need.
 Most experts recommend you have 3-6 months' living expenses in an emergency fund, but that’s a lot of money.
 Start with a goal to save $1,000 as quickly as possible, then add to it every month.

 Short-term savings are truly a key to financial comfort.
 There is tremendous peace that comes with knowing that you have the money to pay for a lost retainer, an unexpected trip home, or a new refrigerator.
 Identify two or three areas where you know you will need money, and set a little bit aside each month.
 Ideas for short-term savings, sometimes called sinking funds, include: